U.S. government civilian employees stationed abroad

 If you are a U.S. Government employee paid by a U.S. agency to perform services in a foreign country, your pay is from the U.S. Government and does not qualify for the exclusions or the deduction.
 This is true even if the U.S. agency is reimbursed by the foreign government.

-Employees of Post Exchanges, etc.
+Employees of post exchanges, etc.

 If you are an employee of an Armed Forces post exchange, officers' and enlisted personnel club, embassy commissary, or similar instrumentality of the U.S. Government, the earnings you receive are paid by the U.S. Government.
 This is true whether they are paid from appropriated or non-appropriated funds.
 These earnings are not eligible for the foreign earned income and housing exclusions or the foreign housing deduction.